6. Policy Search

 4. Run simulations with simulate()

-5. Evaluate policies across many SOWs
+5. Evaluate policies across many scenarios

 6. Explore systematically with grid search or explore()